 The TMF will be located at the headwaters of Subarctic Creek, in the upper-most portion of the creek valley.
-The 58.6 ha footprint of the TMF will be fully lined with an impermeable liner.
-Tailings containment will be provided by the natural topography on the valley sides and an engineered cross valley dam that will be buttressed by the WRF constructed immediately downstream of the TMF.
+The 59 ha footprint of the TMF will be fully lined with a geomembrane liner.
+Tailings containment will be provided by an engineered dam, buttressed by the WRF that will be constructed immediately downstream of the TMF and the natural topography on the valley sides.
 A starter dam will be constructed to elevation 830 m.
-Three subsequent raises will bring the final dam crest elevation to 890 m, which is 40 m lower than the final elevation of the WRF.
-The TMF is designed to store approximately 34.5 Mm3 (37.8 Mt) of tailings plus 4.5 Mm3 of water produced over the 12-year mine life and still provide capacity for the probable maximum flood with 2.5 m of freeboard.
+Three subsequent raises will bring the final dam crest elevation to 892 m, which is 98 m lower than the final elevation of the WRF.
+The TMF is designed to store approximately 37.4Mm3 (41.2 Mt) of tailings produced over the 13-year mine life, 3.3 Mm3 of additional pond water, as well as 1.5 times the probable maximum flood, with 2.5 m of freeboard.